nomicflux/nomicflux.github.io/posts/2016-08-30-servant-opaleye-part-1.md

 For further information, you may want to check out the [Servant Tutorial](http://haskell-servant.github.io/tutorial/) and the [Opaleye Basic Tutorial](https://github.com/tomjaguarpaw/haskell-opaleye/blob/master/Doc/Tutorial/TutorialBasic.lhs).
 You do not necessarily need to fully understand those tutorials in order to read this one; I wrote the current one myself to figure out what was what.

+Note: This tutorial has been tested with Servant 0.5.
+I'll try to make sure to come back every once in a while and update it to the current version as necessary.

 ## Step 0: Set It Up

 Here, we'll set up a very basic Servant API.
 It won't do much; our __GET__ requests will return hardcoded data, and our __POST__ requests will just append the posted data to the hardcoded response.
 But we will be able to use almost all of the API functionality as we go forward.